 What are people most surprised about when you tell them about your company?

-There are 40 people behind the scenes creating, producing and hand making all of our products.
+There are 40 people behind the scenes creating, producing and hand-making all of our products.

 Where do you get inspiration for new products?

-Sometimes the season inspires me, sometimes it is new ingredients, or sometimes it when we challenge ourselves to evolve an existing product.
+Sometimes the season inspires me, sometimes it is new ingredients, or sometimes it is when we challenge ourselves to evolve an existing product.

-What makes the ingredients you source special?
+What makes the ingredients in Thomas Haas Chocolates so special?

 Often companies work backwards and their budgets heavily impact the ingredients that they choose.
 Not us.

 We focus on securing the best available ingredients.
 We say “we need this ingredient to make this product exceptional.”
-For example we use vanilla beans that are over $500/kg.
+For example, we use vanilla beans that are over $500/kg.
 They are a staple in our recipes and we refuse to compromise.
 Or the decision we made to replace traditional flour with fine ground almond flour that is fifteen times the price.

 What’s the toughest part of your work?